aviral36/HackerRank-Solutions/Practice/Problem Solving/README.md

 ## Track HackerRank > Practice > Problem Solving

-Algorithm codes written in this section are a mix of Python2 and Python3.
-Data Structure codes are written on C++.
+Codes written in this section are a mix of C++, Python2 and Python3.

 It takes considerable amount of time to segregate these into different languages.